The Treachery of Images: Bayesian Scene Keypoints for Deep Policy Learning in Robotic Manipulation: Experimental Evaluations

 The challenges in real-world data clearly show in \tabref{tab:success_rates_real}.
 Although MONet performs well in simulation, where idealized graphics allow it to easily segment objects by color, it is not effective in real-world experiments.
 We provide qualitative insights in \secref{sec:monet_extra} in the supplementary material.
 In contrast, our improved keypoints model performs strongly on the \pushtogoal task.
 Nevertheless, BASK outperforms it substantially on multi-object tasks.
 Furthermore, BASK stabilizes localization at close ranges, significantly improving policy success on the \pickup task as well.

 As the supplementary videos show, BASK is robust towards visual clutter and manual intervention in the scene such as moving task objects.
 Both these qualities emerge without additional training.
-Even more, we observe zero-shot generalization of the policy to previously unseen objects, indicating high semantic understanding.
+Even more, we observe zero-shot generalization of the policy to previously unseen object, \rebuttal{as reported in related work~\cite{florence2019self}, and to unseen task environments}.